AutoSponge/stack/README.md

 //value will remain false until the promise is resolved.
 ```

-If a stack returns a resolved promise, its `.then()` method will be executing immediately.
+If a stack returns a resolved promise, its `.then()` method will be executed immediately.

 ### Branching